 Forbidden Knowledge

-Not satisfied with this abomination, the Watchers start to teach mankind new forbidden arts, or arts that they are supposed to learn over generations, but revealing them all at once (like the Federation sharing its technology with less advanced species – if you know, you know).
+The Watchers taught men new forbidden arts, or arts that they are supposed to learn over generations, but revealed them all at once (like the Federation sharing its technology with less advanced species – if you know, you know).

 The text focuses principally on Azazel, who was said to teach mankind metallurgy and blacksmithing to make swords, knives, shields, and breastplates from metals obtained from the earth.
-As an extension of this, he also taught them to make bracelets and ornaments and to beautify themselves with both jewelry and cosmetics.
+As an extension of this, he also taught them to make bracelets and ornaments and to beautify themselves with both jewelry and makeup.
+Specifically, Azazel taught the beautifying of the eyelids and the use of cosmetics, which is considered cosmetology.
 This is said specifically to have resulted in sinful behavior, such as fornication.

 The Watcher Semjaza is said to have taught mankind enchantments and root cutting, so probably herbal medicine.
 Armaros taught them how to resolve enchantments, Baraqijal astrology, Kokabel constellations, Ezeqiel knowledge of clouds, Araqiel the signs of the earth, Sjamsiel the signs of the sun, and Sariel the course of the moon.